Amla Power – DIY Spicy Shampoo

 Oh Yes!

 This shampoo was formulated thinking of the little increasing in hair loss which occurs during autumn time (at least for me).
-I didn’t add any high-tech-hair-growth-stimulating-ingredient (I am not even too sure effective such ingredients even exist) on the contrary, I opted for a very easy “trick”: I decided to use the property of some essential oils in stimulating blood circulation once applied to the scalp! 😀
+I didn’t add any high-tech-hair-growth-stimulating-ingredient (I am not even sure such ingredients even exist) on the contrary, I opted for a very easy “trick”: I decided to use the property of some essential oils in stimulating blood circulation once applied to the scalp! 😀

 This is all!